This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

-To speed up your learning process, I’d suggest getting a free trial to Skillshare.
+To speed up your learning process, I’d suggest getting a Skillshare membership.
 Most of their classes are about the iPad version but, given how similar it is to Procreate Pocket, you’ll learn everything you need to know.

-Skillshare was a complete game changer when I first learned Procreate, so I definitely suggest taking advantage of their free trial so that you can check it out for yourself.
+Skillshare was a complete game changer when I first learned Procreate, so I definitely suggest taking advantage of their deal to get 30% off an annual membership so that you can check it out for yourself.

 It’s clear that the Procreate team worked hard to make sure that Procreate Pocket and the iPad version of Procreate are as similar as possible, which is really convenient if you use both programs.